appuio/docs/services/webserver/webserver.rst

             - docker build . -t appuio/docs-webserver:latest
             - docker push appuio/docs-webserver:latest

 The most crucial part for this to work is the inclusion of ``docker:dind`` as a service, as it provides the docker daemon that all the docker commands will use.
-The image we used as a runner is simply the official docker image, as it includes the docker binary. ``$USERNAME`` and ``$PASSWORD`` are variables that are injected at runtime (it is *very* bad practice to hardcode login details in a file inside a repository).
+The image we use to run the commands is simply the official docker image (it includes the docker binary). ``$USERNAME`` and ``$PASSWORD`` are Gitlab CI variables that are injected at runtime (it is generally bad practice to hardcode login details in a file inside a repository).

 Using cache-from
 """"""""""""""""

-Gitlab CI generally doesn't allow keeping the docker build cache (cached layers) as it is located outside the build context.
-There are various ways to circumvent this, but docker version 1.13 introduced a very nice new feature which we have found quite useful.
+Gitlab CI doesn't allow keeping the docker build cache (cached layers) as it is located outside the build context.
+There are various ways to circumvent this, but docker version 1.13 introduced a very nice new feature which helps in that regard.

 As of 1.13, docker offers the possibility to take an existing image and use its layers as the cache for a new build.
 This can be achieved by pulling the image we would like to use as cache and using the flag ``--cache-from`` when running ``docker build``.
-Pulling the image obviously costs some time, but it is nevertheless useful in most cases.
+Pulling the image obviously costs some time, but it is nevertheless useful in many cases.

 If we extend our snippet with these findings in mind, it would look as follows: